 The island offers a chance to get up close and personal with the local wildlife.
 A favorite spot is Sea Turtle, Inc., dedicated to the rescue and rehabilitation of sea turtles for release back into the wild.
 You can even meet Allison, the first sea turtle to be successfully outfitted with a prosthetic flipper.

-South Padre Island Birding and Nature Center offers excellent bird watching along its boardwalks, in one of its 5 bird blinds or by climbing a 5-story observation tower.
+South Padre Island Birding and Nature Center offers excellent bird-watching along its boardwalks, in one of its five bird blinds or by climbing a five-story observation tower.
 White ibises, great blue herons and roseate spoonbills are some of the permanent residents.

 You can get your own bird’s-eye view of South Padre Island from the Port Isabel Lighthouse State Historic Site, located just across Queen Isabella Causeway.
 Built in 1852, it’s the only one of the 16 lighthouses originally built along the Texas coast that’s open to the public.

 Lesson-plan Resources: Obtain lesson plans on archery, aquatics and more from Texas Parks & Wildlife.

 Resources to Plan Your Trip: City of South Padre Island Convention & Visitors Bureau | Travel Texas